Adult Literacy Volunteers

 Responsibilities

-- Attend all sessions of tutor training.
+- Attend all tutor training sessions.
 Training covers program philosophy, tutor responsibilities, program procedures, library resources and methods and techniques for tutoring learners

-- Maintaining written weekly reports on the learner's progress and the methods and materials used
+- Maintain written weekly reports on the learner’s progress and the methods and materials used

-- Participating with staff in an ongoing evaluation process to determine if the learner's needs are being met
+- Participate with staff in an ongoing evaluation process to determine if the learner’s needs are being met

 To become a volunteer you need to